Giant Schnauzer

-They have a dense coarse coat that protects them from the weather and from vermin.
-Giant Schnauzers come in three color varieties: pepper and salt, pure black with black undercoat, and black and silver.
-Where legal, they are shown with cropped ears and docked tails.
-Like other schnauzers, they have a distinct beard and eyebrows.
+It has a dense coarse coat that protects it from the weather and from vermin.
+There are three color varieties: pepper and salt, pure black with black undercoat, and black and silver.
+Where legal, it is shown with cropped ears and docked tails.
+Like other schnauzers, it has a distinct beard and eyebrows.
 Today, the Giant Schnauzer participates in numerous dog sports, including Schutzhund.
 Another sport that the dog excels in is that of nosework.
 Due to its alert nature, the dog is also used in police work.

 History

 The first Giant Schnauzers emerged from Swabia in the German state of Bavaria, and Württemberg in the 17th century.
-These original Giant Schnauzers were considered a rough-coated version of the German Pinscher breeds, and their hair was thought to help them withstand the harsh German winters and bites from vermin.
-The origins of the breed are unclear, but sources speculate it originated through some combination of black Great Danes, German Shepherds, Rottweilers, Dobermanns, Boxers, Bouvier des Flandres, Thuringian Shepherds, and the Standard Schnauzer.
+These dogs were considered a rough-coated version of the German Pinscher breeds, and their hair was thought to help them withstand the harsh German winters and bites from vermin.
+The origins of the breed are unclear, but sources speculate possible ancestors include black Great Danes, German Shepherds, Rottweilers, Dobermanns, Boxers, Bouvier des Flandres, Thuringian Shepherds, and the Standard Schnauzer.